gabriellegtw/ttpproject/README.md

 Use case ends.

+Use Case: UC6 - Tracking of tasks

+MSS:

+1. After UC4, user can check off tasks they have completed
+2. System tracks that the task status has been updated

+Use case ends.

+Extensions:

+- 1a.
+User incorrectly checks off the wrong task

+  - 1a1.
+User can uncheck the task

+    Use case resumes from step 2

-Use Case: (Nice to have) UC6 - Regeneration of learning plan
+Use Case: (Nice to have) UC7 - Regeneration of learning plan

 MSS: